net-tools/simple_framework/README.md

 </html>
 ```

 The `WebApplication` object is created so that the application could run.
-Its first parameter is the namespace where to look for command classes (please refer to the first examples here, the namespace for the commands is `Myapp\Commands`), and the second parameter is a `Registry` object used to store config data (to keep the example simple, the registry is empty ; we however don't need any confi data for this test).
+Its first parameter is the namespace where to look for command classes (please refer to the first examples here, the namespace for the commands is `Myapp\Commands`), and the second parameter is a `Registry` object used to store config data (to keep the example simple, the registry is empty ; we don't need any config data for this test).
+If you need to handle sensitive config data, create your registry (with `Config\ConfigObject`, `JsonFile`, or `Json`) and then encapsulate it in a top-level `Config\PrivateConfig` registry.

-Then, the `run()` method is called on the `App` object : the command refered by the `cmd` querystring parameter is searched in the `Myapp\Commands` namespace, invoked, and its results set to `$output`.
+Then, the `run()` method is called on the `Application $app` object : the command refered by the `cmd` querystring parameter is searched in the `Myapp\Commands` namespace, invoked, and its results set into `$output`.

 In the special case of values returned as `Json` or `Download` (either `FileDownload` or `StringDownload`), the output is sent immediately to the browser, and the script is halted (since a Json response is for a XMLHttpRequest which is ended with Json output, and since a download is ended when the data has been sent, no need in both cases to let run the application).
 Please refer to classes in the `ReturnedValues` sub-namespace of `Nettools\Simple_Framework` for a complete list of acceptable returned values (all inheriting from `ReturnedValues\Value`).

 In other cases, the command returns a value, which is fetched from `$app->run()` execution.
-In most cases this will be some HTML content or a primitive PHP type (string, int, etc.), that you can include in your page template later : `echo $output` will cast the `ReturnedValues\Value` object to a string.
+In most cases this will be some HTML content or a primitive PHP type (string, int, etc.), that you can include or use in your page template later : `echo $output` will cast the `ReturnedValues\Value` object to a string.

 ### Handling error cases and exceptions